 If risk oversight is assigned to multiple committees, the full board or the committee taking the lead ensures that oversight activities are coordinated.
 A member mentioned the audit committee's role: "The audit committee is the traffic cop for risk management processes.
 It looks to see how the committees of the board deal with particular risks."
-Another member described an approach taken by a risk committee: "The risk
+Another member described an approach taken by a risk committee: "The risk committee chair does an annual survey of all committee chairs to review all of the different

-New York Stock Exchange, "Audit Committee Additional Requirements," in Listed Company Manual (New York: NYSE Euronext, 2011), 303A.07.
+7 New York Stock Exchange, "Audit Committee Additional Requirements," in Listed Company Manual (New York: NYSE Euronext, 2011), 303A.07.